 then select those entities in an existing diagram, right click and select 'Move to New Diagram' from the context menu:

 It will create a new diagram and move the

 Course entities to a new diagram as shown below:

 So, in this way you can create a new diagram from an existing diagram.

-This will include Standard and Course entity as shown below.
+This will include related entities in the same diagram as shown below.

-Remove from Diagram will only remove the entity from the diagram whereas 'Delete from Model' will delete the entity from the EDM.
-So you won't be able to use that entity at all.
+Remove from Diagram will only remove the entity from the diagram whereas 'Delete from Model' will delete the entity from the EDM and you won't be able to use that entity at all.